 - A. ARTERIAL STREET: Serves large volumes of comparatively high-speed and long-distance traffic.
-Streets classified as main and secondary highways by the Pennsylvania Department of Transportation, State Routes 0209 and 0443, and any street classified as an arterial street in the Borough Comprehensive Plan are arterial streets. - B. COLLECTOR STREET: In addition to giving access to abutting properties, intercepts minor streets and provides routes, carrying moderate volumes of traffic, to community facilities and to arterial streets.
-State Routes 0902 (Ninth Street and Mahoning Street), and any street classified as a collector street in the Borough Comprehensive Plan are collector streets.
+Streets classified as main and secondary highways by the Pennsylvania Department of Transportation, and any street classified as a principal or minor arterial street in the Borough Comprehensive Plan are arterial streets. - B. COLLECTOR STREET: In addition to giving access to abutting properties, intercepts minor streets and provides routes, carrying moderate volumes of traffic, to community facilities and to arterial streets.
+Any street classified as a major or collector street in the Borough Comprehensive Plan are collector streets. - C. LOCAL STREET: Used primarily to provide access to abutting property and carrying low volumes of traffic.
+All streets not defined as an arterial or collector street are local streets.